 Azure Active Directory integration and multi-factor authentication

 SQL Database enables you to centrally manage identities of database user and other Microsoft services with Azure Active Directory integration.
 This capability simplifies permission management and enhances security.
-Azure Active Directory supports multi-factor authentication (MFA) to increase data and application security while supporting a single sign-in process.
+Azure Active Directory supports multi-factor authentication to increase data and application security, while supporting a single sign-in process.

-A free, downloadable, open-source, code editor for Windows, macOS, and Linux that supports extensions, including the mssql extension for querying Microsoft SQL Server, Azure SQL Database, and SQL Data Warehouse.
+A free, downloadable, open-source code editor for Windows, macOS, and Linux.
+It supports extensions, including the mssql extension for querying Microsoft SQL Server, Azure SQL Database, and Azure SQL Data Warehouse.

-SQL Database supports building applications with Python, Java, Node.js, PHP, Ruby, and .NET on the MacOS, Linux, and Windows.
+SQL Database supports building applications with Python, Java, Node.js, PHP, Ruby, and .NET on macOS, Linux, and Windows.
 SQL Database supports the same connection libraries as SQL Server.

 The current version of SQL Database is V12.
 Version V11 has been retired.

 No. The impact of patching is generally not noticeable if you employ retry logic in your app.
-For more information about how to prepare for planned maintenance events on your Azure SQL database, see planning for Azure maintenance events in Azure SQL Database.
+For more information, see Planning for Azure maintenance events in Azure SQL Database.

 Azure Hybrid Benefit questions

 You have 180 days of dual use rights of the license to ensure migrations are running seamlessly.
-After that 180-day period, the SQL Server license can only be used in the cloud in SQL Database, and does not have dual use rights on-premises and in the cloud.
+After that 180-day period, you can only use the SQL Server license in the cloud in SQL Database.
+You no longer have dual use rights on-premises and in the cloud.

 - It provides economic benefits for moving highly virtualized workloads to Azure.
-SQL EE customers can get 4 cores in Azure in the General Purpose SKU for every core they own on-premises for highly virtualized applications.
-License mobility does not allow any special cost benefits for moving virtualized workloads to the cloud.
+SQL Server Enterprise Edition customers can get four cores in Azure in the General Purpose SKU for every core they own on-premises for highly virtualized applications.
+License mobility doesn't allow any special cost benefits for moving virtualized workloads to the cloud.

-- It provides for a PaaS destination on Azure (SQL Database Managed Instance) that is highly compatible with SQL Server on-premises
+- It provides for a PaaS destination on Azure (SQL Database managed instance) that's highly compatible with SQL Server on-premises.

-SQL Database customers will have the following rights associated with Azure Hybrid Benefit for SQL Server:
+SQL Database customers have the following rights associated with Azure Hybrid Benefit for SQL Server:

 |SQL Server Enterprise Edition core customers with SA|